ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

-Connect ledger 1 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remember that Ledger 1 does not need to have funds, and is going to be used to provide Subnet auth only, not to pay fees.
+Connect ledger 1 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) -up to and including point 4-.
+Remember that Ledger 1 doesn't need to have funds, and CLI is going to use it to provide Subnet auth only, not to pay fees.

 When using CLI, it should recognize the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` as the one to do the second signature of the TX.

 ### Issue the Command to Sign the Chain Creation TX

-Transaction in `partiallySigned.txt` is going to be recognized as `Mainnet` one, and so ledger is going to be used automatically for signing.
-In the `Fuji` case, the user is going to be prompted to choose the signing mechanism.
+CLI is going to recognize the transaction in `partiallySigned.txt` as `Mainnet` one, and is going to use the ledger automatically for signing.
+In the `Fuji` case, CLI is going to prompt the user to choose the signing mechanism.

 ```bash